 OR

-Procedures involving human subjects have been approved by the Institutional Review Board (IRB) or equivalent body at (insert Institutional Name).
+Procedures involving human subjects have been approved by the Institutional Review Board (IRB) at the University of Hong Kong/Hospital Authorities in Hong Kong West (HKU/HA HKW IRB, Ref.
+No.: UW17-129)

 Section - Protocol

 Read through the entire protocol carefully to understand what you will need on the filming day and prepare accordingly.